nekoniiiii/Final-Project-PBO/README.md

 # Final-Project-PBO
-This project was created to fulfill the final project of object oriented programming course
+This simple game was created to fulfill the final project of object oriented programming course